 A two tone kitchen is one of the hottest design trends right now, but did you know that they don’t always work out so well?
-While a well designed two tone kitchen can give you the kitchen of your dreams, a poorly thought out style will have you ordering takeaway just so you don’t have to step into the room!
-So what are some aspects you need to consider before choosing your cabinets?
+While a well designed two tone kitchen – with matching kitchen doors – can give you the kitchen of your dreams, a poorly thought out style will have you ordering takeaway just so you don’t have to step into the room!
+So what are some aspects you need to consider before choosing your kitchen units?
 We’ve got the complete rundown of the good, the bad, and the downright ugly two tone kitchen designs:

 Two tone kitchens are about expressing your personality and design preferences throughout your entire kitchen, blending two different aspects, and two different areas, to create the whole, overall look.
 Unfortunately, some homeowners over the years have tried to focus their two tone kitchen design on one very small area – usually the cupboard doors and cabinets – and it’s a look that, in many instances, just doesn’t work.
 There’s two issues – firstly, it makes the kitchen seem very ‘fussy’, and secondly, it’s a lot for the eye to focus on in one very small, concentrated area.
 Instead, try to keep your cupboard doors a single, solid colour and work contrasting colours into the rest of the kitchen.